Bayer: Bayer CropScience

 Bayer CropScience has products in crop protection (i.e. pesticides), nonagricultural pest control, and seeds and plant biotechnology.
 In addition to conventional agrochemical business, it is involved in genetic engineering of food.
-In 2002, Bayer AG acquired Aventis (now part of Sanofi) CropScience and fused it with their own agrochemicals division (Bayer Pflanzenschutz or "Crop Protection") to form Bayer CropScience; the Belgian biotech company Plant Genetic Systems became part of Bayer through the Aventis acquisition.
+In 2002, Bayer AG acquired Aventis (now part of Sanofi) CropScience and fused it with its own agrochemicals division (Bayer Pflanzenschutz or "Crop Protection") to form Bayer CropScience; the Belgian biotech company Plant Genetic Systems became part of Bayer through the Aventis acquisition.
 Also in 2002, Bayer AG acquired the Dutch seed company Nunhems, which at the time was one of the world's top five seed companies.
 In 2006, the U.S. Department of Agriculture announced that Bayer CropScience's LibertyLink genetically modified rice had contaminated the U.S. rice supply.
 Shortly after the public learned of the contamination, the E.U. banned imports of U.S. long-grain rice and the futures price plunged.
 In April 2010, a Lonoke County, Arkansas jury awarded a dozen farmers $48 million.
 The case was appealed to the Arkansas Supreme Court, which affirmed the judgement.
 On 1 July 2011, Bayer CropScience agreed to a global settlement for up to $750 million.
 In September 2014, the firm announced plans to invest $1 billion in the United States between 2013 and 2016.
 A Bayer spokesperson said that the largest investments will be made to expand the production of its herbicide Liberty.
 Liberty is an alternative to Monsanto's product, Roundup, which are both used to kill weeds.

 In 2016, as part of the wholesale corporate restructuring, Bayer CropScience became one of the three major divisions of Bayer AG, reporting directly to the head of the division, Liam Condon.
 Under the terms of the merger, Bayer promised to maintain Monsanto's more than 9,000 U.S. jobs and add 3,000 new U.S. high-tech positions.

 The prospective merger parties said at the time the combined agriculture business planned to spend $16 billion on research and development over the next six years and at least $8 billion on research and development in the United States.

 The global headquarters of Bayer CropScience is located in St. Louis, Missouri, United States.

 Bayer CropScience Limited is the Indian subsidiary of Bayer AG.
 It is listed on the Indian stock exchanges; the Bombay Stock Exchange and National Stock Exchange of India, and has a market capitalization of $2 billion.
 Bayer BioScience, headquartered in Hyderabad, India, has about 400 employees, and has research, production, and an extensive sales network spread across India.